coezbek/vtparser/README.md

 This gem is a parser for VT100 terminal escape sequences.
 It is based on the C code from https://github.com/haberman/vtparse/.

-The purpose of this Gem is to have a relatively easy way to filter/modify the output of child/sub-processes for instance launched via `PTY::spawn`.
+The purpose of this Gem is to have a relatively easy way to filter/modify the output of child/sub-processes (for instance launched via `PTY::spawn`) which use animation or colors.

 ## Background on VT100 Escape Sequences